vkarpov15/run-rs/README.md

 # run-rs

-Run a MongoDB replica set locally for development and clear the database each time
+Zero-config MongoDB runner.
+Starts a replica set with no non-Node dependencies, not even MongoDB.